 As beauty editors, we learn a lot on the job, so it's always particularly exciting when something elicits genuine shock and awe among us.
 Well, when the Byrdie team learned from veteran stylist Michael Dueñas that he uses dry shampoo on wet hair for killer volume, that's exactly what happened.
-Our jaws basically dropped to the floor.
-Consider our worlds turned upside down, because who knew dry shampoo on wet hair was a thing?!
-And here, all along, our bottles of the good stuff have been relegated to prolonging dirty blowouts, when they could have been used from the get-go for a fuller head of hair!
+Our jaws dropped to the floor.
+Consider our worlds turned upside down, because who knew you can spray dry shampoo on wet hair?!
+And here, all along, our bottles of the good stuff have been relegated to prolonging dirty blowouts and morning-after curls, when they could have been used from the get-go for a fuller head of hair.

-Naturally, we picked Dueñas's brain for more information, so keep scrolling to learn how and why to use dry shampoo on wet hair!
+Naturally, we picked Dueñas's brain for more information, so keep scrolling if you want to learn how and why to use dry shampoo on wet hair.

 Can You Use Dry Shampoo on Wet Hair?

 Dueñas has been using dry shampoo on wet hair for years, a trick he discovered out of necessity during a work bind.
 "I was out of mousse on a job that required volume, and in a panic, I used my dry shampoo.
 I was astonished at how well it worked," he explains.
 "It has just become normal for me now," he says.
 "It all depends on the type of volume I want.
 I use dry shampoo when I want the hair to look like there is absolutely no product in the hair.
 So when I am looking for large volume, but an airy, not-so-set-in-place style, dry shampoo is my go-to."

 The reason it works like a charm for this aim?
 "Dry shampoo does not have any hold factor to it, just body-building properties," he explains.
 So it's basically for when you want your hair to look naturally, effortlessly full (which is, in our experience, always).
 "You always have to finish with your favorite hair spray, albeit sparingly," he says.